haroonj/Video-Streaming-Services/README.md

 ## Problem Statement

-We have been assigned by Dr. Motasem Aldiab to build a containerized Video Streaming System, where the user can upload and watch videos as a stream while authenticated.
+Build a containerized Video Streaming System, where the user can upload and watch videos as a stream while authenticated.
 We have to use Docker Compose after containerizing our services.

 ## My Approach